-Now, write down the first 5-10 interests that come to mind.
-For the sake of example, let’s say:
+Now, write down the first five to 10 interests that come to mind.
+For the sake of this example, let’s say:

 Next, think about your more specific interests within these subject areas and add them to your list.
 Your additions might look something like this:

 Don’t worry about these niches being perfect just yet.
 You’ll research them more thoroughly in the next steps.
 (However, if you're looking for inspiration, check out how these popular art blogs are using their platforms to connect with audiences who share a similar passion.)

 The next step of starting and creating a blog is to learn which topics people are interested in reading about.
 If your blog gains traction, you can eventually start making money from it and become a full-time blogger.